amfrear/CST326/Activity1KeyConsiderations/README.md

 At its core, Scrum defines clear roles: the Product Owner sets the vision and prioritizes the backlog, the Scrum Master facilitates the process and removes impediments, and the Development Team collaborates to deliver the product.
 As noted by Atlassian (2021), “Scrum promotes a mindset of collaboration and continuous improvement, ensuring every team member is aligned with the project’s objectives” (p.
 1).
 Daily stand-ups, sprint reviews, and retrospectives foster open communication and ongoing learning, which are vital for addressing challenges promptly and refining processes.

-Moreover, Scrum’s iterative nature helps teams manage uncertainty and complexity.
+Scrum’s iterative nature helps teams manage uncertainty and complexity.
 It creates an environment that not only emphasizes efficiency and productivity but also nurtures creativity and innovation in problem-solving, thereby continuously adding value to both the product and the organization.

 **References**
 Atlassian.
 (2021). *What is Scrum?
 A practical guide to Agile project management*.
 Retrieved from [https://www.atlassian.com/agile/scrum](https://www.atlassian.com/agile/scrum)